psionman/psionman_set/wx_python/lesson06.md

 rb_colour = wx.RadioButton(parent=colour_box, label="red", name="red")
 ```

-This is almost identical to the CheckBox code in the last post.
+This is almost identical to the CheckBox code in the last lesson.
 However,
 wxPython provides a special widget to contain RadioButtons: the
 RadioBox, and in a RadioBox we do not need to create the buttons
 explicitely.